nileshparab42/Air-Pollution-Classification/README.md

     |-- requirements.txt
 ```

+* `models/`: This directory contains H5 models for the two deep learning models.
+* `transformers/`: This directory contains pickle files for the two scalers and encoders.
-* `models/`: This directory contains Jupyter notebooks for the two deep learning models.
+* `notebooks/`: This directory contains Jupyter notebooks for the two deep learning models.
 * `webapp/:` Contains the code for the web application built using Flask.
 * `data/`: This directory can contain the dataset used to train and evaluate the models.
 * `README.md`: This file (the current document) providing an overview of the project.
+* `requirements.txt`: This file contains all requirements versions for of the project.

 ## Dataset <a name="dataset"></a>